-Undoubtfully, most — if not all — the illustrations in the web fulfill several functions instead of one.
+Undoubtfully, most — if not all — the illustrations on the web fulfill several functions instead of one.
 They should be not only decorative stuff but can also become important features of the user interface and in cohesion with other elements of the layout help to guide a user and make using the site faster, easier and more enjoyable.

 The illustrations accomplished by Tubik Studio for Ribbet were no exception.
 To be more particular, the task for the designer was to create a pack of thematic illustrations that would reflect the ideas of popular annual events.
-The images were intended to work as fancy cards which could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.
+The images were intended to work as fancy cards that could be used for instant creating invitations for birthdays, weddings, parties as well as nice postcards and other pretty stuff.

 So, given to the task, the whole pack of illustrations needed to have the same format and style providing the feeling of consistency.
 Moreover, it was important to make it corresponding to the general design of the site.
 This requirement was eased due to previous studio work: Tubik Studio designers had worked with Ribbet on the new design of the site and new logo, which soon are going to be presented on the site itself and are already widely seen in Ribbet social networks accounts.
 So, starting work on illustrations, the designer had already got the general concept of the editor design.
-It influenced on the general style of the images as well as the selection of appropriate colors and shades.
+It influenced the general style of the images as well as the selection of appropriate colors and shades.

 The general design of the website and logo for Ribbet

 The first stage of the work required making choice about the general stylistic decision which would satisfy all the parts of the assignment.
-Although there are numerous stylistic trends for digital illustration nowadays, in this case search of the style was not really long and the decision was made to create all the pack of illustrations in flat design stylistics.
-It matched efficiently with general stylistic concept of the site and was obviously defined as trendy and diverse.
+Although there are numerous stylistic trends for digital illustration nowadays, in this case, the search of the style was not really long and the decision was made to create all the pack of illustrations in flat design stylistics.
+It matched efficiently with the general stylistic concept of the site and was obviously defined as trendy and diverse.

 A tiny part of the sketching stage